Matrix Factorization-Based Solar Spectral Irradiance Missing Data Imputation with Uncertainty Quantification: Uncertainty Quantification

 \section{Uncertainty Quantification}

-Besides point estimates, prediction intervals are also of great interest, both statistically and scientifically.
-In statistical analysis with missing data, uncertainty typically comes from 1) the data generation mechanism, and 2) the missingness mechanism.
-Accordingly, there are two directions to formulate assumptions for approaching the uncertainty quantification problem.
-The first one is placing assumptions on the data generation mechanism.
-Both GP kriging and MARSS model fall under this category.
-Assuming $X\sim\cX$ and the confidence level as $1-\alpha$, the goal is to find the prediction interval $\hat C_{ij}(\alpha,\cO(X,M), M)$ such that $\PP_{\cX}\sbr{X_{ij}\in \hat C_{ij}(\alpha,\cO(X,M), M)\given M}\geq 1-\alpha,\ (i,j)\in \Omega^c.$ Therefore, by marginalizing $M$,
+Besides point estimates, prediction intervals are also of great interest, both statistically and in the context of SSI reconstruction.
+Application-wise, they are needed because SSI completion is evaluated not only by how accurately missing values are filled in, but also by whether the reconstructed data support reliable downstream estimates, such as band-integrated irradiance and long-term trends.
+This aligns with SSI CDR requirements, which emphasize accuracy, precision, and explicit uncertainty targets \citep{coddington_climate_2015, coddington_solar_2016, richard_si-traceable_2020}.
+Statistically, uncertainty typically comes from the data generation mechanism, and the missingness mechanism.
+Accordingly, there are two approaches to formulating assumptions for quantifying uncertainty.
+The first is placing assumptions on the data generation mechanism.
+Both GP and MARSS models fall under this category.
+Assuming $X\sim\cX$ and a confidence level of $1-\alpha$ is specified, the goal is to construct a prediction interval $\hat C_{ij}(\alpha,\cO(X,M), M)$ such that $\PP_{\cX}\sbr{X_{ij}\in \hat C_{ij}(\alpha,\cO(X,M), M)\given M}\geq 1-\alpha,\ (i,j)\in \Omega^c.$ As a result, by marginalizing over $M$,

-The second type of assumptions are on the missingness mechanism.
-Suppose $M\sim\cM$.
-We find the prediction interval $\hat C_{ij}(\alpha,\cO(X,M), M)$ such that the coverage probability conditioning on $X$ is guaranteed at least $1-\alpha$.
-By marginalizing $X$, we achieve the same result as \eqref{eq:coverage meaning}.
-In this work, we follow the second direction.
-We establish suitable assumptions on $\cM$ and construct prediction intervals using conformal prediction (CP).
+The second type of assumptions concerns the missingness mechanism.
+Assuming $M\sim\cM$, we then construct the prediction interval $\hat C_{ij}(\alpha,\cO(X,M), M)$ such that the coverage probability, conditional on $X$, is at least $1-\alpha$.
+By marginalizing over $X$, we obtain the same result as in \eqref{eq:coverage meaning}.
+For uncertainty quantification of the SIAP algorithm, we follow the second approach.
+We impose suitable assumptions on $\cM$ and construct prediction intervals using conformal prediction (CP).